Celebrating Sixteen Years Online.

 • Lines Drawing

-During Stage III the weight budget is finalized, the final as-designed stability and performance analyses are done, and the Vessel Specification is finalized in order to accurately describe the intent, the layout, the scantlings, the construction, the systems and the outfit of the vessel.
+During Stage III the Equipment List and Vessel Specification are finalized in order to accurately describe the intent, the layout, the scantlings, the construction, the systems and the outfit of the vessel.
+In addition to the above listed drawings, the following Documents will be included in the Building Plans set:

 • Equipment List: The complete list of equipment items.